Karsten Nohl: Areas of research

-RFID Security
+RFID security

-Mifare Security
+Mifare security

-Together with Henryk Plötz and CCC Berlin's, Starbug, Nohl gave a presentation in December 2007 on how the encryption algorithm used in Mifare Classic RFID smart cards was cracked.
+Together with Henryk Plötz and CCC Berlin's Starbug, Nohl gave a presentation in December 2007 on how the encryption algorithm used in Mifare Classic RFID smart cards was cracked.
 The Mifare Classic Card has been used in many micropayment applications, such as the Oyster card, CharlieCard, or the OV Chipkaart for payment.

-Legic Security
+Legic security

 Together with Henryk Plötz, Nohl gave a presentation in December 2009 documenting the flawed security of Legic Prime RFID security.
 The talk demonstrated how the system employed multiple layers of strange and obscure techniques in lieu of standard encryption and cryptographic protocols.
 This allowed cards to be read, emulated, and even for arbitrary master tokens to be created.

-Car Immobilizer
+Car immobilizers

 At SIGINT-2013, Nohl gave a presentation on the insecurity of electronic car immobilizers used to prevent vehicle theft, documenting vulnerabilities in the three most widely used systems: DST40 (Texas Instruments), Hitag 2 (NXP Semiconductors) and Megamos (EM Micro).

-Mobile Network Security
+Mobile network security

 deDECTed.org

 Nohl was part of the project group deDECTed.org [11], which in 2008 at 25C3 pointed out serious deficiencies in the DECT protocol.

 In April 2010, Nohl, together with Erik Tews and Ralf-Philipp Weinmann, published details on the cryptographic analysis of DECT proprietary and secret encryption algorithm used (DECT standard cipher), which is based on reverse engineering of DECT hardware and descriptions from a patent specification.